Waste and Recycling

 Request a Bin

-If the bin is for a new dwelling or an additional service for an existing dwelling please complete the New Bin form.
+If the bin is for a new dwelling or an additional service for an existing dwelling please complete the Service Request form.

-If your bin has been stolen or damaged and you require a replacement bin please complete the Replacement Bin form.
+If your bin has been stolen or damaged and you require a replacement bin please complete the Service Request form.

 Hazardous Waste Disposal

 The Waste Management Facility is licenced to accept asbestos that complies with NT Work Safe Authority regulations and legislative requirements.
 Please visit www.worksafe.nt.gov.au for clarification on these regulations.
 The disposal of asbestos is strictly by appointment only.
 Please contact Council’s Works Department on 08 8972 5500 to arrange for a suitable disposal time, and complete the Asbestos Removal Application Form.